 Translation: People who buy things want to be protected from knowing about and interacting with people who are too poor to buy things.

 Much better to make life more difficult for people who ride the bus.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.